 The strategic geographic location and the charming natural beauty of Karabakh have been the main causes of the various clashes and bloody battles over this territory ever since the Stone Age.
-The region is considered to have been one of the most important areas for ancient human settlements, after the Mediterranean, North Africa, and China.
-Archaeological excavations in the 1960s in the prehistoric Azikh cave in Azerbaijan, which was discovered in Karabakh and is located 14 km. from the Fizuli region, as well as the remains of a primitive man’s jaws (called the Azikh man/Azikhantrop) that were discovered at this archaeological site, prove that Azerbaijan was inhabited by humans between 350,000 and 400,000 years ago.
-Because of these discoveries, the territory of Azerbaijan has been included on a map showing “The ancient settlers of the Europe”.[1]
+The region is considered one of the most important areas for ancient human settlements, after the Mediterranean, North Africa, and China.
+Archaeological excavations in the 1960s in the prehistoric Azikh cave in Azerbaijan, which was discovered in Karabakh and is located 14 km. from the Fuzuli region, as well as the remains of a primitive man’s jaws (called the Azikh man/Azikhantrop) that were discovered at this archaeological site, prove that humans inhabited Azerbaijan between 350,000 and 400,000 years ago.
+Because of these discoveries, the territory of Azerbaijan has been included on a map showing “The ancient settlers of the Europe.”[1]

-There are also two different opinions as to the origin of Alban tribes among scholars.
+Scholars also have two different opinions about the origin of Alban tribes.
 The first group argues that they are of Caucasian origin,[6] while the second group maintains that they originated from the Turkish ethnic group.[7]
-According to Geybullayev, existing of Turkish ethnos that called Alban and lived among Kazakhs, Turkmens, Kyrgyz, and Garagalpag in the Central Asia at the end of nineteenth century proves that as an etnonym the name Alban originated from Turkic languages.[8]
+According to Geybullayev, existing Turkish ethnos called Alban and lived among Kazakhs, Turkmens, Kyrgyz, and Garagalpag in Central Asia at the end of the nineteenth century proves that as an ethnonym, the name Alban originated from Turkic languages.[8]

 [1] Mahmudov, Y.M., Azərbaycan: qısa dövətçilik tarixi (Bakı: Təhsil, 2005), pp. 6-7.